San Diego Airport Guide

 - Terminal 1: Lobby opposite food court (landside) and Gates 1, 2, 5 and 13 (airside).

 - Baggage Carts - SmarteCartes are available for a $4 fee.
-Locations: parking lots, Terminal 2 upper level curbisde check-in, near terminal entrance doors and the baggage claim area.
+Locations: parking lots, Terminal 2 upper level curbside check-in, near terminal entrance doors and the baggage claim area.
+Note - carts are free for arriving international passengers clearing customs in the Federal Inspection Facility.

 - Car Rentals - Yes, see our Airport Transportation section below.